 For the Funders Network for Smart Growth and Livable Communities, I continue coordinating the Los Angeles Funders’ Collaborative.
 I wrote a blog post sharing updates on the passage of four ballot measures moving Los Angles towards becoming a healthier, equitable and sustainable place.
 For more information, check out the Los Angeles Funders’ Collaborative and Smart Growth California’s funder convening, which I’m also helping plan and facilitate.

 I’m thrilled to support my 150th client, Southern California Grantmakers.
 Like my work with the Los Angeles Funders’ Collaborative, I’m helping out with SCG’s environmental funders group, another collaborative endeavor working on a complimentary set of issues in a larger geographic footprint.
-I’m planning and facilitating quarterly convenings and the most recent session, Mapping the Environment to Identify Community Needs took place on October 26th.
-Previously, I helped planned session on Air Quality/Environmental Justice, the Impacts of the New Federal Administration.
-Upcoming session is scheduled for June 1st, exploring healthy communities, green infrastructure & water sustainability.
+I’m planning and facilitating quarterly learning convenings, which have included Mapping the Environment to Identify Community Needs, Air Quality/Environmental Justice, the Impacts of the New Federal Administration and one on Green infrastructure & water sustainability.
 For each, anywhere from 20 to 40 funders have attended to learn more about the issues and deepen the impact of their philanthropy.
 Continue reading

 The Pacific Coast Collaborative serves as “a formal basis for cooperative action, a forum for leadership and information sharing, and a common voice on issues facing Pacific North America” that includes Alaska, British Columbia, California, Oregon and Washington.
 Numerous social sector, multi-partner collaboratives are working together on issues related to climate change, health, equity and sustainability.
 Continue reading